davidroyer/dkroyer/content/blog/Nuxtjs-Firebase-Auth.md

 ---

 # Handling User Authentication State
 Firebase provides `onAuthStateChanged` to handle user state.
-I created `fireauth.js` to setup this functionality
+I created `fireauth.js` to setup this functionality.

   ```js
   // This is `@plugins/fireauth.js`